Review · Hair, Skin & Dental

 Who should buy, who should skip

-Skip it if you have an active yeast infection that needs medical care — see a clinician instead of relying on a guide.
-Also skip if you’ve already read a mainstream anti-candida book or followed a low-sugar diet; you’ll already know most of what’s here.
+Skip this if you have an active yeast infection that needs medical treatment.
+Delaying a doctor’s visit to try a $25 PDF is a real risk — don’t do it.
+Also skip if you’ve already read any mainstream anti-candida book or followed a low-sugar diet; you already know 90% of what’s in here.

 — Mara Vance